-- Pursue the majority of new developments utilising the "Exception" policy or similar planning mechanisms, including cross-subsidy from market homes. - Aim to deliver a programme of 86 rural homes by the end of the Plan period. - Work with Local Authorities, Partner Housing Associations and Developers in order to access subsidy for the delivery of the development programme. - Aim to provide new homes in all the rural Local Authority areas of the County.
+- Pursue the majority of new developments utilising the "Exception" policy or similar planning mechanisms, including cross-subsidy from market homes. - Aim to complete a minimum of 82 rural homes by the end of the Plan period. - Work with Local Authorities, Partner Housing Associations and Developers in order to access subsidy for the delivery of the development programme. - Aim to provide new homes in all the rural Local Authority areas of the County.

-- Ensure that all new homes meet the relevant housing standards as required by Local Authority partners. - Progress environmental exemplar projects and promote good practice where financially feasible to do so. - Increase the investment of its own resources in order to deliver new homes.
+- Ensure that all new homes meet the relevant housing standards as required by Local Authority partners. - Progress environmental exemplar projects and promote good practice where financially feasible to do so. - Increase the investment of its own resources primarily via securing loans against its housing assets security in order to deliver new homes.